top of page

 Professor, Project supervisor

-Rozane De Cock is associate professor in Communication Sciences at the Institute for Media Studies of KU Leuven (Belgium) and director of the Brussels Center for Journalism Studies (BCJS, KU Leuven campus Brussels).
+Rozane De Cock is associate professor in Communication Sciences at the Media Culture & Policy Lab at KU Leuven (Belgium) and director of the Brussels Center for Journalism Studies (BCJS, KU Leuven campus Brussels).
 She is principal investigator of the SBO-FWO Gam(e)(a)ble research project on the blurring lines between gaming and gambling among teenagers.
 In her research, she studies news production, news use and news effects next to internet use and riskful issues such as problematic gaming and excessive use of social networking sites.

 Tim Smits

-Tim Smits is a full professor in persuasion and marketing communication at the KU Leuven Institute for Media Studies and the current vice dean of education at the KU Leuven Faculty of Social Sciences.
+Tim Smits is a full professor in persuasion and marketing communication at the Media, Information & Persuasion Lab and the current vice dean of education at the KU Leuven Faculty of Social Sciences.
 His research mainly focuses on persuasive processes and psychological effects in marketing communication targeting children and adolescents.
 The understanding of these techniques can then be used in policy recommendations, but also in a further test of how these techniques can be applied from a social marketing perspective persuading for healthy or socially desirable behaviors.

 Maarten Denoo